currys-co-uk/codeceptjs-resemblehelper/README.md

 `createDiffInToleranceRange`: Optional, when `true` is set, diff is created only if mismatch is in range of set tolerance (mismatch is not 0 but is less than tolerance).

 `alwaysSaveDiff`: Optional.
 When set as `true` diff image is created in every case.

+`createSubFoldersInBaseFolder`: Optional.
+When `true` is set, for every base image is created sub folder in base image.
+Sub folder is named as first 50 chars of test `Scenario` title.

 ### Usage